Miseralites: Happy Being Miserable

 Their self-interest also prevents them from stepping out of their comfort zone and limits their willingness to try new things.
 This cheats them out of getting involved in challenges and opportunities that would help them gain confidence and build trust.
 Thus, perpetuating their fear and weakening their faith.

 • Are quick to judge and criticize others.
-They are “Arm chair quarterbacks.”
-Their lack of empathy and unwillingness to get involved leave them with just their imaginations to figure how things should be done.
+Miseralites are “arm chair quarterbacks.”
+Their lack of empathy and unwillingness to get involved leave them with only their imaginations to figure out how things should be done.
 Since their imaginations are based on their own interests and what they deem as right, they are quick to judge and criticize.
 This ease of fault finding authorizes them to be victims and makes having relationships with them challenging, since they believe relationships are comprised of fear, anger, contempt, shame, and guilt.

 • Think in terms of right and wrong.
 They view other people’s opinions and behaviors as being right or wrong instead of being different.
-When someone disagrees with them, they feel like they’re being attacked for being wrong, so they counterattack with indignation and anger.
+Miseralites feel attacked for being wrong when someone disagrees with them.
+They counterattack with indignation and anger.

 • Want what others have, but aren’t willing to do what it takes to accomplish it.
 Miseralites are too afraid of failure and rejection to go after what they want.
 Sometimes they are afraid of success because they equate success with perfection.
-They think if they succeed, they will be expected to be perfect in all aspects of their lives; a task too overwhelming to handle.
+They think if they succeed at one thing, they will be expected to be perfect in all aspects of their lives; a task too overwhelming to handle.

 • Express their opinions as though they are facts.
 Because they view the world through a filter of their own feelings, thoughts, and beliefs, Miseralites focus on what they like and dislike and apply it to the world.
 Therefore, they are strongly opinionated.

 • Find excuses why they can’t….
 For every good suggestion you give a Miseralite that would make his life happier, he will give you 5 reasons why it won’t.